White woman who fatally shot Black neighbor is arrested in Florida

 Lauren Smith, 40, lives across the street from where the shooting happened.
 She was on her porch that day and saw one of Owens’ young sons pacing, and yelling, “They shot my mama, they shot my mama.”

 “She was angry all the time that the children were playing out there,” Smith said.
 “She would say nasty things to them.
 Just nasty.”
-Smith, who is white, described the neighborhood as family-friendly.
+Smith, who is white, described the neighborhood is family friendly.

 “There was a lot of aggressiveness from both of them, back and forth,” the sheriff said Lorincz told investigators.
 “Whether it be banging on the doors, banging on the walls and threats being made.
 And then at that moment is when Ms. Owens was shot through the door.”